selfdevs/selfdev-tv/CONTRIBUTING.md

 **See the [developer documentation](https://github.com/selfdevs/selfdev-tv/wiki/Developer-documentation) to get started and setup your local development environement.**

 This project is built by volunteers.
-Please be kind and respectful with the community.
+Be kind and respectful with the community.

 Pull requests are welcome! 🎉
-Please ensure your work is responding to a need already mentionned in an issue or discussed with the community in the [Discussion](https://github.com/selfdevs/selfdev-tv/discussions) section.
+Ensure your work is responding to a need already mentionned in an issue or discussed with the community in the [Discussion](https://github.com/selfdevs/selfdev-tv/discussions) section.